1. Blog

 Server-Side Rendering Pros and Cons

-When it comes to web development, choosing between SSR and CSR can often feel like navigating through a labyrinth.
+When it comes to a web development company, choosing between SSR and CSR can often feel like navigating through a labyrinth.
 However, we will try to delve into the intricacies of both approaches and see if we can help you figure out which one fits you best.

 Accessibility to Search Engines—An Edge over CSR